Shared parental leave policy

 Lastly, the parents must also provide their employer with a written ‘Period of Leave’ notice (see downloads at the bottom of this page), giving the start and end dates of the periods of leave requested.
 This can be given at the same time as the ‘Notice of Entitlement’ or can be given later.
 The notice can request one or more periods of leave but only three periods of leave notices in total can be given by each parent (including requests to vary a period of leave that has already been arranged).

-The forms should be sent to the Human Resources (for record keeping and payroll purposes).
+The forms should be sent to the People Support team (for record keeping and payroll purposes).